Twist positivity, L-space knots, and concordance: Proof of

 \textbf{\Cref{thm:Lorenz}.} \textit{ If $K$ is a twist positive L-space knot, then its braid index and bridge index agree.
 Moreover, $K$ realizes the minimal braid and bridge indices of its concordance class.}

 \begin{proof} If $K$ is a twist positive L-space knot, then by \Cref{thm:AlexPoly}, we have By \cite{FranksWilliams}, we know the braid index of $K$ is $n$.
 Moreover, we see that $n-1$ appears as a gap in the exponents of $\Delta_K(t)$.
-Juh\'asz-Miller-Zemke \cite{JuhaszMillerZemke} established a relationship between knot Floer homology and the bridge index:
+Juh\'asz-Miller-Zemke \cite{JuhaszMillerZemke} established a relationship between knot Floer homology and the bridge index, which we now describe.
+We recall: the \textit{minus version} of knot Floer homology, denoted $HFK^-(K)$, is a knot invariant, and has the structure of a finitely generated module over $\mathbb{F}_2[v]$.
+Moreover, there is a (non-canonical) decomposition of $HFK^{-}(K)$ as follows: $ HFK^{-}(K) \cong \mathbb{F}_2[v] \oplus HFK^{-}_{red}(K)$, where $HFK^{-}_{red}(K)$ is the $\mathbb{F}_2[v]$-torsion submodule of $HFK^{-}(K)$.
+Juh\'asz-Miller-Zemke defined the knot invariant $Ord_v(K)$ (i.e the \textit{torsion order} of $K$) to be the minimal integer which annihilates this torsion submodule; for more details, we refer the reader to \cite[Section 3]{JuhaszMillerZemke}.